-Attribute Туре Description id string; recommended Exchange-specific app ID. name string App name (may be aliased at the publisher's request). bundle string Application bundle or package name (e.g., com.foo.mygame); intended to be a unique ID across exchanges. domain string Domain of the app (e.g., "mygame.foo.com"). storeurl string App store URL for an installed app; for QAG 1.5 compliance. cat string array Array of IAB content categories of the app.
+Attribute Туре Description id string; recommended Exchange-specific app ID. name string App name (may be aliased at the publisher's request). bundle string A platform-specific application identifier intended to be unique to the app and independent of the exchange.
+On Android, this should be a bundle or package name (e.g., com.foo.mygame).
+On iOS, it is a numeric ID. domain string Domain of the app (e.g., "mygame.foo.com"). storeurl string App store URL for an installed app; for IQG 2.1 compliance. cat string array Array of IAB content categories of the app.
 Refer to List 5.1. sectioncat string array Array of IAB content categories that describe the current section of the app.
 Refer to List 5.1. pagecat string array Array of IAB content categories that describe the current page or view of the app.
-Refer to List 5.1. ver string Application version. privacypolicy integer Indicates if the app has a privacy policy, where 0 = no, 1 = yes. paid integer 0 = app is free, 1 = the app is a paid version. publisher object Details about the Publisher (Section 3.2.8) of the app. content object Details about the Content (Section 3.2.9) within the app. keywords string Comma separated list of keywords about the app. ext object Placeholder for exchange-specific extensions to OpenRTB.
+Refer to List 5.1. ver string Application version. privacypolicy integer Indicates if the app has a privacy policy, where 0 = no, 1 = yes. paid integer 0 = app is free, 1 = the app is a paid version. publisher object Details about the Publisher (Section 3.2.10) of the app. content object Details about the Content (Section 3.2.11) within the app. keywords string Comma separated list of keywords about the app. ext object Placeholder for exchange-specific extensions to OpenRTB.

-3.2.8 Object: Publisher
+3.2.10 Object: Publisher